 Preventative Cleanings Every Six-Months Can Save You More Time and Money

-Preventative measures taken by your local dentist every six months also costs less than you will pay if issues go unnoticed and need more complex repair in the future.
+Preventative measures taken by your local dentist every six months also cost less than you will pay if issues go unnoticed and need more complex repairs in the future.
 Once pain is detected, more invasive procedures such as root canals, oral surgery, and fillings will always cost more than the $30 fluoride tray or simple routine checkup would have at the six-month mark!

 The Dentist Isn’t as Scary as You Think

 Did you have a bad experience in the past that makes you apprehensive about coming in?
 Tell us about it!
 We want you to be comfortable in our chair just as much as you want to be.
-Knowing what gives you anxiety about seeing us allows us to be extra cautious that the same experience doesn’t happen again in any of our Salem, Monmouth, or Aumsville dental offices.
+Knowing what gives you anxiety about seeing us allows us to be extra cautious that the same experience doesn’t happen again in any of our Salem or Monmouth dental offices.

 Finally, if you have extra-sensitive gums or a particularly bad gag reflex, tell us that too.
 Knowing ahead of time what causes you discomfort or pain might give us the ability to circumnavigate it or be extra gentle.